 Web fonts are files that have to be downloaded to the user’s browser, so try to limit how many different fonts are used in a design.
+For each font face, there can be up to 4 separate files that are required for support in all browsers.
 If the bold and italic versions of a typeface are used only once or twice in a design, it may make more sense to allow the browser to create the bold or italic versions.
 Desktop software used to do this, applying a faux-bold or faux-italic style to a font.

-Use myfonts.com; export fonts with Bounding Box line height, NOT Best (which is the default).
-Bounding Box line height will ensure that the y-padding between font types is the exact same (for example using IE or Edge and text on styled buttons)
+- Line Height Adjustments – IMPORTANT: using Bounding Box line height will ensure that the y-padding between font types is the exact same (for example using IE or Edge and text on styled buttons).